Online safety is very important and as our homes and businesses have more and more smart devices in them it has to be taken more seriously.

 1. Invest correctly in your network, two examples are provided below, since you are only as secure as your weakest device.
 Make sure you replace devices as their firmware / software reaches EOL (End Of Life) status.

 2. Do monthly maintenance to every device on your network, or have us do it for you.

 3. Make your passwords long and difficult, if you must write them down do so in an encrypted Excel spreedsheet that is password protected (and for maximum security do not store this file on your computer - keep it on a few encrypted flash drives, one of which stays in your safe/safety deposit box at all times).
 You should also activate two-factor authentication (2FA) on every service/site you use that supports it.
 Authy is a fantastic app to use on your Android or Apple smartphone to generate your 30 to 60 second codes.

-4. Never use password management programs, these are focal points for hackers.
-If your network is breached and they get their hands on this one file it will be just a matter of time before they break it's encryption and have access to all of your passwords.
+4. If you need to, use a password management program such as Dashlane or Lastpass but keep in mind these are focal points for hackers.
+If your network is breached and they get their hands on this one backup file it will be just a matter of time before they break it's encryption and have access to all of your passwords.